 This weekend is Australia Day long-weekend.
-It’s been a weekend of celebrating with the quintessential Aussie barbie (BBQ), wearing the Australian flag printed on one’s t-shirt or bikini, screaming out “Aussie Aussie Aussie oi oi oi” (unfortunately) and eating lamingtons (very fortunate).
-For some however it’s eating Pavlova, and I’ve seen a fair few of them proudly shown off on Facebook and the usual social media sites this weekend.
+It’s been a weekend of celebrating with the quintessential Aussie barbie (BBQ), wearing the Australian flag printed on one’s t-shirt or bikini, screaming out “Aussie Aussie Aussie oi oi oi” (unfortunately) and eating lamingtons (very fortunately).
+For some however it’s eating pavlova, and I’ve seen a fair few of them proudly shown off on Facebook and the usual social media sites this weekend.

 Now I know there’s some debate (actually, a lot of debate) around the exact origin of the pav, I’ve even discussed this in a recent post.
 Yes I know it hails originally from New Zealand but for many it is still a major part of Australia Day celebrations.
 Since we don’t actually have very many dishes we can call upon as being authentically Australian cuisine, it’s understandable why.

 During the few days leading up to Australia Day I was having some thoughts as to what makes up authentic Australian food, and there actually isn’t much.
 We have beautiful indigenous Australian bush foods but they’re really more ingredients rather than actual dishes.
 Just about everything other than “bush tucker” as it’s colloquially known, including a large percentage of our population is from someplace else.
 This I very much believe to be one of the many things which makes Australia so incredible.
 Our multiculturalism, and in turn our food.